igorcasmarques/igorcasmarques.github.io/my-story/14-from-amherst-to-curitiba.md

 "If we get an invitation to apply for permanent residence, we're basically in.
 We just need to send our documents, do some medical exams, and wait for them to make sure everything we sent them is legit.
 The hard part is making the cut."

 "Can you imagine what a relief that would be?
-Permanent residence...
+Permanent residence.
 But how hard is it for us to get enough points?"

 "It's... doable, but not easy."